 The goal of blockchain networks is to create micro-economies around each respective token.

-It is therefore hugely important to understand the economic models behind these tokens to determine if a cryptocurrency is self-sustaining or not.
+It is, therefore, hugely important to understand the economic models behind these tokens to determine whether a cryptocurrency is self-sustaining.

 If we accept the premise that supply and demand are the fundamentals of economics, we better understand the factors influencing token supply and demand!